MicrosoftDocs/msix-docs/msix-src/msix-packaging-tool/create-app-package-MSI-VM.md

 ---
-title: Create app package using .msi on a VM
+title: Create app package using .msi on a VM | Microsoft Docs
 description: Create an MSIX package using an existing .msi on a VM
 author: laurenhughes
 ms.author: lahugh